mafintosh/generate-function/README.md

     }
   `)

-  // use gen.toString() if you want to see the generated source
+  // use gen.toString() if you want to see the generated function as a string return gen.toFunction({multiply})

-  return gen.toFunction({multiply})
 }